Chart Color Schemes

 Infrastructure

-Withers has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Withers has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that may impact the area.
+AreaSearch has identified nine projects likely to impact the area.
 Notable projects include Bunbury Regional Hospital Redevelopment, Usher Residential Land Release, SWAMS Health Hub and Community Centre, and Flynnwood Estate.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.